Rubus chamaemorus

-Rubus chamaemorus is a species of flowering plant in the rose family Rosaceae, native to cool temperate regions, alpine and arctic tundra and boreal forest.
-This herbaceous perennial produces amber-colored edible fruit similar to the blackberry.
-English common names include cloudberry, nordic berry, bakeapple (in Newfoundland and Labrador), knotberry and knoutberry (in England), aqpik or low-bush salmonberry (in Alaska – not to be confused with salmonberry, Rubus spectabilis), and averin or evron (in Scotland).
+Rubus chamaemorus is a species of flowering plant in the rose family.

+A herbaceous perennial, it produces amber-colored, edible fruit similar to the blackberry.
+It is native to cool temperate regions, alpine and Arctic tundra, and boreal forest.

+Its English common names include cloudberry, Nordic berry, bakeapple (in Newfoundland and Labrador), knotberry and knoutberry (in England), aqpik or low-bush salmonberry (in Alaska – not to be confused with salmonberry, Rubus spectabilis), averin or evron (in Scotland), and chicoutai amongst English speakers in Quebec.

 Description

 Unlike most Rubus species, the cloudberry is dioecious, and fruit production by a female plant requires pollination from a male plant.

 The cloudberry grows to 10–25 cm high.
-The leaves alternate between having 5 and 7 soft, handlike lobes on straight, branchless stalks.
-After pollination, the white (sometimes reddish-tipped) flowers form raspberry-sized aggregate fruits which are more plentiful in wooded rather than sun-exposed habitats.
-Consisting of between 5 and 25 drupelets, each fruit is initially pale red, ripening into an amber color in early autumn.
+The leaves alternate between having five and seven soft, handlike lobes on straight, branchless stalks.
+After pollination, the white (sometimes reddish-tipped) flowers form raspberry-sized aggregate fruits, which are more plentiful in wooded rather than sun-exposed habitats.
+Consisting of between five and 25 drupelets, each fruit is initially pale red, ripening into an amber color in early autumn.